 This research was designed using quantitative methods.
 This study used the data of the Indonesian Family Life Survey (IFLS) 2014.
 Happiness as a dependent variable uses a binary variable that shows the respondent's subjective assessment of their happiness (happy=1; not happy = 0).
 Respondents were given the opportunity to assess their happiness subjectively by considering their current situation and conditions.
 The sample used was individuals with a minimum age of 18 years.
 This age group is an adult age group that is assumed to be able to make their own decisions, can carry out activities in the community, and be responsible for themselves.
 The dimensions of social capital used here refer to the definition described by Coleman (1988), namely trust, information channel (social interaction), norms, and sanctions (Putnam, 1995) with civic engagement and dividing it into civic participation and political participation.
 This study focused on three dimensions, namely trust, information channel (social interaction), and political participation.

-The dimensions of trust are measured by two indicators, first, the trust of individuals to entrust their children to neighbors within a few hours if it is not possible to take the child away (trust leaving the child = 1; no = 0).
-Second, individual feelings if someone with different faith lives in the individual's environment (do not mind different faith = 1; objection = 0).
+Two indicators measure the dimensions of trust.
+First the trust of individuals to entrust their children to neighbours within a few hours if it is not possible to take the child away (trust leaving the child = 1; no = 0).
+Second, personal feelings if someone with different faith lives in the individual's environment (do not mind different faith = 1; objection = 0).
 The dimension of the information channel (social interaction) is measured by involvement in social gathering (arisan).
-Arisan is the activity of collecting money or goods of equal value from several people is then drawn between them to determine who gets it.
+Arisan is the activity of collecting money or goods of equal value from several people and is then drawn between them to determine who gets it.
 The activity is held in a meeting periodically until all members have obtained it.
 The indicator of social interaction used here is participation in a social gathering (arisan) in the last 12 months (participate = 1; no = 0).
 The final dimension of social capital used is political participation, namely whether participating in the last presidential election (participate = 1; no = 0).

-When estimating with a dependent variable in the form of a binary variable, there are several alternative models that can be used.
+Several alternative models can be used when estimating a dependent variable in the form of a binary variable.
 The commonly used model is a logistic model with a logistic distribution and a probit model with a normal distribution (Wooldridge, 2012).
 Both will give the same results.
-In this study, the model used is a logistic model with consideration, the results of the logistic model estimation are easier to interpret because the estimated coefficient can be raised in its marginal value after logistic regression is done (Cameron & Trivedi, 2009).
+In this study, the model used is a logistic model consideration.
+The results of the logistic model estimation are easier to interpret because the estimated coefficient can be raised in its marginal value after logistic regression is done (Cameron & Trivedi, 2009).
 The models used here are as follows:

-where is set variable controls are considered influential on the happiness of individuals, such as education (years of schooling), gender, marital status, employment status, income, and asset ownership.
+Where is set variable controls are considered influential on the happiness of individuals, such as education (years of schooling), gender, marital status, employment status, income, and asset ownership.

 ,